djunamay/apoe4myelin/README.md

 ```

 #TODO: write  get_nebula_degs.r
-# look at correlations between pseudo bulk and wilcox and nebula
+# look at correlations between pseudo bulk and wilcox and nebula xxx
 # add Jose's code and data
 # then update methods
 # then update supplementary tables
 # compare figures to output plots (update some)
 # check all the figure calls and supplementary table calls
 # add goodness of fit plots
+# update the lipidomics (see email from Chihyu and the code on workstation)
 #TODO: edit / add to the readme data files